mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 ### Data to make payment

 To make the payment, render the QR code to show it.
-You can also add an option to copy&paste payment code to make the transaction via web home banking.
+You can also add an option to copy and paste payment code to make the transaction via Internet Banking.

 Add `qr_code_base64` to show the QR code.
 For example, you can render it like this: